pac48/PDDL-Executor/README.md

 </p>

 Once a plan is found at runtime, it is converted into a behavior tree encoded and then executed.
 Notable, codegen is used again to generate a C++ interface that is used by the behavior tree.
-Essentially, the interface containes function for all actions in the PDDL domain, which need to implemented.
+Essentially, the interface contains function for all actions in the PDDL domain, which need to implemented.